Published on Apr 27, 2020

 Whether you’re a career starter or career changer, TAFE NSW is delivering practical skills to make sure students are employable and keeping up with the needs of diverse industries that are in the hibernation period.

 As well as the suite of COVID-19 courses, TAFE NSW are also offering a range of courses tailored to providing the skills needed to help rebuild bushfire devastated communities.
-For a full list of COVID-19 and bushfire relief free accredited short courses visit TAFE NSW and TAFE NSW – Bushfire-Relief
+For a full list of COVID-19 and bushfire relief free accredited short courses visit TAFE NSW

 To check your eligibility visit TAFE NSW Eligibility